All Episodes

 They wanted people to stop moving.

-So when you match that technology that's possible with rats with what we know about us becoming more sensitive to frequencies with what we know they're doing under 2030, it's not hard to imagine one of the things they might be up to.
+So, when you match that technology that's possible with rats with what we know about us becoming more sensitive to frequencies, with what we know they're doing under 2030, it's not hard to imagine one of the things they might be up to.

-And everyone who's had the jab would be, I want to stay near the 5G tower, I feel comfortable, I don't want to leave.
+So they would turn up the 5G to 11 and everyone who's had the jab would be, I want to stay near the 5G tower, I feel comfortable, I don't want to leave.

-Is that that the kind of thing?
+Is that the kind of thing?

-But they could make us feel nervous leaving a certain area.
+But they could make us feel nervous leaving a certain area, make us feel agitated.

-And that's still one of the effects now.
+And that's the one effects now.

-So people living in a high EMF situation, anxiety is one of the first things they'll feel.
+So, people living in a high EMF situation, anxiety is one of the first things they'll feel.

-And of course we all blame anxiety on something else.
+And of course, we all blame anxiety on something else.

-Oh yeah, I've had a bad day, tough day, had an argument with my partner, or my children were difficult, or they weren't very nice to be down the shop.
+Oh, yeah, I've had a bad day, tough day, had an argument with my partner, or my children were difficult, or they weren't very nice to be down the shop.

-So you'll always explain away anxiety.
+So, you'll always explain away anxiety.

-You won't put it down to EMF, so then suddenly you do something like you go to the sea where you ground out, you get enough sunshine, or you go in the countryside and you get away from all those EMS, and you go, Oh, I feel so much better.
+You won't put it down to EMFs, but then suddenly you do something like you go to the sea where you ground out, you get enough sunshine, or you go in the countryside and you get away from all this EMS.

 Oh, you know, isn't nature great?